LLSART/swiftbar-warp-control/README.md

 ## Usage

-After installation, you'll see a WARP icon in your menu bar:
+After installation, the WARP control icon will automatically appear in your menu bar. **No manual configuration required** - the installer automatically sets up SwiftBar with the correct plugin directory.

 ### Status Indicators
 - **🟢 WARP**: Connected and running